 - Visiting one of several Taxpayer Service Locations around the state

 Filing and payment deadline

-Generally, April 15 is the due date for filing your Colorado state tax return and paying any tax you owe.
+Although this hear is a bit different, generally, April 15 is the due date for filing your Colorado state tax return and paying any tax you owe.
 If the 15th falls on a holiday or a weekend, the annual deadline will be bumped to the following business day.